Rare-earth barium copper oxide

-Rare-earth barium copper oxide (also referred to as ReBCO) is a family of chemical compounds known for exhibiting high temperature superconductivity (HTS).
+Rare-earth barium copper oxide (ReBCO) is a family of chemical compounds known for exhibiting high-temperature superconductivity (HTS).
 ReBCO superconductors have the potential to sustain stronger magnetic fields than other superconductor materials.

-Due to their high superconducting critical temperature and critical magnetic field, this class of materials are proposed for future use in technical applications where conventional low temperature superconductors do not suffice.
-This includes magnetic confinement fusion reactors such as the ARC reactor, allowing a more compact and potentially more economical construction, and superconducting magnets to use in future particle accelerators to come after the LHC at CERN which utilizes low temperature superconductors.
+Due to their high critical temperature and critical magnetic field, this class of materials are proposed for use in technical applications where conventional low-temperature superconductors do not suffice.
+This includes magnetic confinement fusion reactors such as the ARC reactor, allowing a more compact and potentially more economical construction, and superconducting magnets to use in future particle accelerators to come after the Large Hadron Collider, which utilizes low-temperature superconductors.